 All installed systems must be accessible for testing.
 For septic systems, this means accessible ports in the tank and testing wells in the leach field or sand filter.
 In the event of an environmental or health concern, all systems are ready for testing.

 A certain number of every new design or system must be field tested at the manufacturer or installer’s expense in order to verify their function.
 All future versions of a system are “deemed to comply.”

 Accessible System Data:

-The testing and verification methodology is openly available, as is all testing data as well as average installed costs.
-This data assists homeowners in making choices, and policy makers in decisions.
+The testing and verification methodology is openly available, as is all testing data and average installed costs.
+This data assists homeowners in making choices and policymakers in decisions.

 Performance codes in Sweden and Finland